Minimum-Area Enclosing Triangle with a Fixed Angle: Finding the Optimal Solution when the Apex is on a Circular Arc

-Lemma~\ref{lemma arc fixed line minimal triangle} describes how to compute the minimum enclosing triangle when $q$ moves along an arc of a circle and $m$ is forced to stay on one of the edges of $P$. \begin{lemma} Let $\Gamma = [v,w]$ be an arc of a circle and $\Delta''$ be a line.
-It is possible to find the point $q\in\Gamma$ such that the line through $qv$, the line through $qw$ and $\Delta''$ form a triangle of minimum area in $O(1)$ time (refer to Figure~\ref{arc-circle-segment-minima}). \figc{arc-circle-segment-minima}{5}{Illustration of Lemma~\ref{lemma arc fixed line minimal triangle}.}{arc-circle-segment-minima} \end{lemma}
+Lemma~\ref{lemma arc fixed line minimal triangle} describes how to compute the minimum-area enclosing triangle when $q$ moves along an arc of a circle and $m$ is forced to stay on one of the edges of $P$. \begin{lemma} Let $\Gamma = [v,w]$ be an arc of a circle and $R''$ be a line.
+It is possible to find the point $q\in\Gamma$ such that the line through $qv$, the line through $qw$ and $R''$ form a triangle of minimum area in $O(1)$ time (refer to Figure~\ref{arc-circle-segment-minima-proof}).